 Answer: Since each fish is considered a unit sampled, then each fish could get a row in the sample table.
 This would be a very tiresome way of recording this, so it is possible to group the fish into one row and the using SAunitType = ‘individual units’ to declare that these units are unclustered.

+FAQ 18

 Question: A common approach to sampling fish from e.g. a haul at-sea would be to take an amount of fish (kg) out of the total amount of fish (kg).
 Such sampling protocols does not identify how the haul is divided into sampling units, unlike sampling via e.g. baskets or time, so how should this be handled in the sample table (SA) in respect to selection method, selection probability (p), inclusion probability (π) and Estimation of CV’s?
 A variation of this would be that the sampling protocol states that only a single unit (e.g. basket of fish) should be subsampled, or it actually states that several units should be subsampled, but only the amount of fish (kg) in the subsample and the total amount of fish (kg) is recorded, no information about basket sampled and basket total are recorded.